dennis-lawter/bytomancer-aoc-2022/README.md

 # Bytomancer's Advent Of Code 2022 Solutions

-## SPOILERS AHEAD
+## SPOILERS WITHIN

-By reading further, you will face spoilers for the Advent of Code 2022.
+By opening the `src/solutions` folder, you will face implementation spoilers for the Advent of Code 2022.
 If you wish to try the event for yourself, please visit https://www.adventofcode.com/